salem84/azure-resume-challenge/README.md

 this is the repository for my first [A Cloud Guru Challenge](https://acloudguru.com/blog/engineering/cloudguruchallenge-your-resume-in-azure) to create a web resume using Azure infrastructure!

-The site url is [www.giorgiolasala.space](https://www.giorgiolasala.space).
+The site url is [resume.giorgiolasala.space](https://resume.giorgiolasala.space).

-Thanks to all users in Discord "A Cloud Guru" channel and [Amen.pt](https://www.amen.pt/) for the free domain used in this challenge! 🙏🙏
+Thanks to all users in Discord *"A Cloud Guru"* channel and [Amen.pt](https://www.amen.pt/) for the free domain used in this challenge! 🙏🙏

 ## Infrastructure as Code
 In order to manage Azure infrastructure resources, I have used a template based on Bicep, that provides a transparent abstraction of Azure Resource Manager (ARM) template.